paulmreese/Pico_NeoPixel_Animations/README.md

 nmake
 ````

+The examples that work are `simple`, `strandtest_wheels` and ....
+for the owner of the Maker PI PICO board of Cytron the example `onboard_cytron` that gives a nice colorful show on the built in NeoPixel (a strand of length 1 on PIN 28).

 ## Code Setup
 NeoPixels may be connected to any GPIO pin.
 Once you are confident in the wiring and pin choices for your NeoPixel strand, you'll need to construct a `NeoPixelStrip` object to send instructions to, as shown:
 1. Declare your LED pin, count(amount of LEDs), and pixel order.
 The `PIXEL_ORDER` defines the order the NeoPixels should follow, relative to the way they are electrically sequenced(The first NeoPixel of the electrical sequence would automatically be number "0", next is "1", etc.). **The string should terminate with a trailing space!!**